Mohitscodiclab/Tips_tricks/New_Civilization.md

 # 🌍 CIVILIZATION RESTART MANUAL 🌍
-*A Comprehensive Guide for Rebuilding Humanity from Scratch*
+*A Universal Guide for Rebuilding Humanity from Scratch*

 ---